 Is sex really that important in marriage?
 Why yes, it is.
 If you remove sex from your marriage, then you and your spouse are just glorified roommates.
 Sexual intimacy creates a bond that nothing else really can.
 But, if you are like many people I know, you may question why it is so important.
 After all, it’s just sex, right?
-Well, here are three reasons sexual intimacy needs to be a priority in your marriage:
+Well, here are three reasons sex needs to be a priority in your marriage:

-Sexual intimacy brings you closer together
+Brings you closer together

 There is no other deeper feeling of connection than what you experience after making love with your spouse.
 On the other hand, when sex is lacking couples feel a disconnect.
 When couples argue and avoid seeing eye to eye, the usual culprit is not enough intimate sex.
 “Not enough sex” does not mean the kind of sex that is merely physically satisfying.
 Quite the opposite really.
 It’s about making love.
 The type of sex that leaves you fully satisfied both emotionally and physically.
 The type of sex that creates a bond between a husband and wife.
 Dare I say the kind that makes you cry?